Shelby County Outstanding 4-H'er Awards

 Award #3: Emily Bohman

-Emily is also a second year Shelby County Junior Fair Board Member and third year Camp Counselor.
+Emily is also a second-year Shelby County Junior Fair Board Member and third-year Camp Counselor.
 When she is not busy with her 4-H activities, Emily participates in pole vaulting in both indoor and spring track.
 She was recently named an All-Ohio Academic Track and Field recipient and placed 3rd at the Ohio State High School Track Championships.
-Emily also holds the school record for highest vault.
+Emily also holds the school record for the highest vault.

 Emily's club advisors nominated her because they are proud of her many accomplishments and because they believe she is a great role model to area youth.

 Award #4: Hannah Michael